ghdna/athena-express/README.md

 ## Synopsis

-Athena-Express can simplify executing SQL queries in Amazon Athena **AND** fetching _cleaned-up_ JSON results in the same synchronous call - well suited for web applications.
+Athena-Express can simplify executing SQL queries in Amazon Athena **AND** fetching _cleaned-up_ JSON results in the same synchronous or asynchronous request - well suited for web applications.

 ##### Example: